fedragon/bookmarkd/README.md

 Converts HTML pages to Markdown files and stores them in a local [Obsidian](https://obsidian.md) vault, in line with Steph Ango's [File over app](https://stephango.com/file-over-app) philosophy.

+Whenever you'd like to bookmark a page, click on the provided bookmarklet, and it will be added to your Obsidian vault.

 ## Usage

 Run the server with the following command (on your local machine, or anywhere you'd like to execute it from):